 When it’s at the lows, they believe that chances are high that the market will undergo a reversal.
 Investment banks and large hedge funds are also put in this category because they want to protect themselves from these sudden changes.

 On the other hand, large speculators or non-commercial institutions are never interested in holding an asset.
 Their goal is to enter a market, make a good profit and exit immediately.
 They are different from hedgers who want to hold an asset for a few months or years.
 The goal of the large speculators is to identify a trend and then bet that the trend will go on and then enter the position.

 These individuals and companies mostly participate in the futures markets because they have huge sums of money.
 For this reason, in checking the Commitment of Traders, the decisions that they make are critical and have a huge chance of moving the market.

 In addition, they commonly use the moving averages to study the trend.

 Finally, the retail traders are the smaller market participants who are mostly on the wrong side of the market.
 Their sentiments are never all that essential to the market meaning that they can’t move the market.

-To explain this section, I will use the chart below.
+To explain this section, We will use the chart above.